ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/index.md

 # <div class="highlight-bg">Run a Model</div>
-If you are a new user of ACCESS climate models, please refer to the [Get Started](../../../get_started) section.
+If you are a new user of ACCESS climate models, please refer to the [Getting Started](../../../getting_started) section.

 If you are unsure which ACCESS model is the right choice for your experiment, take a look at the overview of [ACCESS Models](../).